The Hero with a Thousand Faces: Influences on artists

 The Hero with a Thousand Faces has influenced a number of artists, filmmakers, musicians, producers and poets.
 Some of these figures include Bob Dylan, George Lucas, Mark Burnett and Jim Morrison.
 Additionally, Mickey Hart, Bob Weir, and Jerry Garcia of the Grateful Dead had long noted Campbell's influence and participated in a seminar with Campbell in 1986, entitled "From Ritual to Rapture".

 In film

 Stanley Kubrick introduced Arthur C. Clarke to the book during the writing of 2001: A Space Odyssey.

-George Lucas' first feature film THX 1138 also carries the themes of the hero's adventure and the monomyth.
-Lucas' deliberate use of Campbell's theory of the monomyth in the making of the Star Wars movies is well documented.
+George Lucas' deliberate use of Campbell's theory of the monomyth in the making of the Star Wars movies is well documented.
 On the DVD release of the famous colloquy between Campbell and Bill Moyers, filmed at Lucas' Skywalker Ranch and broadcast in 1988 on PBS as The Power of Myth, Campbell and Moyers discussed Lucas's use of The Hero with a Thousand Faces in making his films.
 Lucas himself discussed how Campbell's work affected his approach to storytelling and film-making.

-Australian director George Miller referenced Campbell's book and the idea of the monomyth as influencing the narrative and plot developments in Mad Max.

 In games

 Jenova Chen, lead designer at thatgamecompany, also cites The Hero's Journey as the primary inspiration for the PlayStation 3 game Journey (2012).

-Mark Rosewater, head designer of the Magic: The Gathering trading card game, cites The Hero's Journey as a major inspiration for "The Weatherlight Saga", an epic story arc that went from 1997 to 2001, and spanned multiple card sets, comic books, and novels.